darkalchemy/Pu-239-Uploader/README.md

 # Pu-239 Uploader
 This can be used to upload a single file or call it from another file and upload multiple torrents.

+Point the upload.php script to a single folder and upload 1 torrent or point the loop_example.php script a folder of folders and upload many torrents with the same category.

 ### If mktorrent is not installed
 ```
 sudo apt-get install mktorrent